Manoj2409/java-Selenium-maven/README.md

-Sample Selenium Java with maven built file to just open Chrome and get the title of the webpage
+  FUN : Sample Selenium Java with maven built file to just open Chrome and get the title of the webpage.
+  I post things what I learn.
+If it helps, it helps.